Mokeira/genomiks/README.md

 ### Coding Challenge
-There is some sort of pattern followed in filling in the matrix.
+There is some sort of pattern followed when filling in the matrix.
 1. Set the first cell in the gap_row to 0

 	*cell<sub>0,0</sub> = 0*